Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Experimental Results

-We carried out different field experiments with our marsupial configuration in \rev{three different} buildings of the UPO, Seville (Spain).
-Scenario 1 is located in Building 45, \rev{home of the Service Robotic Laboratory facilities.
+We carried out different field experiments with our marsupial configuration in three different buildings of the UPO, Seville (Spain).
+Scenario 1 is situated in Building 45, home to the Service Robotics Laboratory facilities.
 Next, we conducted additional tests in two old, abandoned buildings on the same university campus, both of which show significant structural damage.
-Scenario 2 is situated in the Abandoned Thermal Station, while Scenario 3 is located in the Old Theater building.
-Additional details of the experiments are provided in the video attached to this paper.}
+Scenario 2 takes place within the Abandoned Thermal Station, whereas Scenario 3 is set in the Old Theater building.
+The logs of all experiments are accessible through our institutional repository (\url{https://robotics.upo.es/datasets/marsupial}, accessed on 3 Nov 2025).
+Furthermore, additional experimental details are presented in the video accompanying this paper.